 - Brown beef and drain fat.
 Stir in beans and sauce mixture.

 - Pour into a casserole dish, top with cheese.

 - Bake until bubbly and melted.

 It’s that easy!
 Next top with your favorite toppings, it’s great with corn chips or even with Doritos or tortilla chips.

 To Make it Healthier

 With a few substitutions, you can easily turn this into a healthy taco casserole!

-Swapping regular ground beef for extra lean ground beef, or even ground turkey are ways to make this lighten up this taco casserole.
-I promise, you won’t even be able to tell!
-Using reduced-fat shredded cheese and reduced-sodium canned ingredients are other great options.
+- Swap regular ground beef for extra lean ground beef, or even ground turkey will lighten up this taco casserole.

 Can You Freeze Taco Casserole?